Who Is Hillary Clinton?

 Clinton testified about the Benghazi attack on January 23, 2013.
 Speaking to members of the House Foreign Relations Committee, she defended her actions while taking full responsibility for the incident, which killed four American citizens.
 "As I have said many times since September 11, I take responsibility, and nobody is more committed to getting this right," she told the House.
 She added, "I am determined to leave the State Department and our country safer, stronger and more secure."

-After taking office in 2009, Clinton repeatedly stated that she was only interested in serving one term as secretary of state.
+After taking office in 2009, she repeatedly stated that she was only interested in serving one term as secretary of state.
 She stepped down from her post on February 1, 2013.

 The Democrats on the committee issued their own 339-page minority report that criticized Republicans for "one of the longest and most partisan congressional investigations in history" that took two years to complete and cost "$7 million in taxpayer funds."